nscepanovic/hook/README.md

 SVN pre-commit hook script
 ====
-This pre-commit script replace
+This pre-commit script search for
-'console.log' with comment '//' characters
-in all files and prevent 'console error' in IE.
+'console.log', return line number and prevent 'console error' in IE.